-Our engineered hardwood flooring has a wood top layer and engineered construction, allowing you to enjoy its natural beauty almost anywhere.
+Our engineered hardwood flooring has a wood top layer and engineered construction, allowing you to enjoy its natural beauty almost anywhere — even in basements.
 Select from a wide choice of high-performing styles.

 Your own style will likely have the biggest influence as you narrow down your engineered wood options.
 Keeping these other factors in mind will make it even easier to choose that perfect floor.